rachel-labri-tipton/solstice_magic_2024/README.md

 ## Day 14

 Leetcode problem today.

-I've been polking my way through the Leetcode
+## Day 15

+Today I reviewed NoSQL databases and set up a MongoDB database that is connected to my online shop app.